-- The independent auditor's report on the financial statements (page A-2); - The independent auditor's report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards (page A-5); and - The independent auditor's report on state compliance (page A-7)1.
+- The independent auditor's report on the financial statements (page A-2); - The independent auditor's report on internal control over financial reporting and on compliance and other matters based on an audit of financial statements performed in accordance with Government Auditing Standards (page A-5); and - The independent auditor's report on state compliance (page A-7).
+Auditors must use the provided format for the Independent Auditor's Report on State Compliance and provide an opinion on the commission's compliance with requirements described in Section V of this audit guide.